rjbs/rjbs.github.io/index.md

 things, including sometimes writing computer software.

-I made my first home page back when <acronym title="HyperText Markup Language">HTML</acronym> 1.1 was just coming out and some guy named Mozilla was releasing Netscape, which he said would replace the <acronym title="National Center for Supercomputing Applications">NCSA</acronym> Mosaic browser.
-I'll let you in on a little secret:  I didn't believe for a minute that <acronym title="HyperText Transfer Protocol">HTTP</acronym> would replace such tried-and-true services as Archie, Veronica, and (my favorite) Gopher.
+I made my first home page back when <acronym title="HyperText Markup Language">HTML</acronym> 1.0 was cutting edge and Netscape Navigator had just hit the scene.
+I didn't believe for a minute that <acronym title="HyperText Transfer Protocol">HTTP</acronym> would replace such tried-and-true services as Archie, Veronica, and (my favorite) Gopher.

 Sure, I was wrong, but I've never admitted it enough to really dive into producing amazing web content.
-I just write articles once in a while.
+I just write blog posts once in a while.

 ## Contact me